• LAUNCH YOUR DREAM

 It all seemed like I was living my real dream until I was introduced to the beauty pageant charity work.

-My last attempt for a big crown was in 2005.
+My last attempt at a big crown was in 2005.
 It was during this contest that I had the opportunity to help the Tygerbear Foundation.
 The Tygerbear Social Work Unit helps traumatized children and families in South Africa.

 There are young girls there who have such brutal pasts (I shall not go into detail as it is disturbing, but you can possibly imagine the horror stories) that volunteering there forever changed me.

-The moments spent with the children if the Tygerbear Foundation are priceless to me.
-The response from the girls to having someone like me care enough to brush their hair took my breath away.
-They acted like it was a luxury.
-It was in these moments that I realized how blessed my life was and that I needed to do more.Dreaming Bigger Dreams: The girls I want to help My real life purpose came to me when one of the little girls said something to me as I was leaving to go back to my hotel.
-I was giving all the girls a kiss goodbye and as I knelt down to hug one of them, she reached up and grabbed be tightly — I’ll never forget how tightly she clung to me.
+My real-life purpose came to me when one of the little girls said something to me as I was leaving to go back to my hotel.
+I was giving all the girls a kiss goodbye and as I knelt down to hug one of them, she reached up and grabbed me tight–I’ll never forget how tightly she clung to me.
 It’s bringing tears to my eyes as I write about it.
-(Gosh where are my tissues!)
+(Gosh, where are my tissues!)

 She whispered, “Thank You!”